Hermann's tortoise: T. h. boettgeri

 The subspecies T. h. hercegovinensis, known as the Dalmatian tortoise, (Balkans coast) and the local T. h. peloponnesica (southwestern Peloponnesus coast) are now included here; they constitute local forms that are not yet geographically or in other ways reproductively isolated and apparently, derive from relict populations of the last ice age.
 The eastern Hermann's tortoises also have arched, almost round carapaces, but some are notably flatter and more oblong.
 The coloration is brownish with a yellow or greenish hue and with isolated black flecks.
 The coloring tends to wash out quite strongly in older animals.
 The underside is almost always solid horn color and has separate black patches on either side of the central seam.

 The head is brown to black, with fine scales.
 The forelegs similarly possess fine scales.
 The limbs generally have five claws, which are darkly colored at their base.
 The hind legs are noticeably thicker than the forelegs, almost plump.
 The particularly strong tail ends in a spike, which may be very large in older male specimens.
 Females have noticeably smaller tail spikes, which are slightly bent toward the body.
-They can vary in size, but don't grow a huge amount.
-Their age can be around 70-80 years.
+They can vary in size, but do not grow a huge amount.
+Their age can be around 70–80 years.